Involuntary Weight Loss

 Interpretation of findings

 Interpretations of some findings are listed in the table Interpretation of Selected Findings in Involuntary Weight Loss.
-Abnormal findings suggest the cause of weight loss in about half or more patients, including patients eventually diagnosed with cancer.
+Abnormal findings suggest the cause of weight loss in approximately half or more patients, including patients eventually diagnosed with cancer.

 Although many chronic disorders can cause weight loss, the clinician must not be too quick to assume that an existing disorder is the cause.
-Although the existing disorder is the likely cause in patients whose condition has remained poorly controlled or is deteriorating, stable patients who suddenly begin losing weight without a worsening of that disorder may have developed a new condition (eg, patients with stable ulcerative colitis may begin losing weight because they developed a colon cancer).
+Although the existing disorder is the likely cause in patients whose condition has remained poorly controlled or is deteriorating, stable patients who suddenly begin losing weight without a worsening of the existing disorder may have developed a new condition (eg, patients with stable ulcerative colitis may begin losing weight because they developed a colon cancer).

 Pearls & Pitfalls